pavelkomarov/pavelkomarov.github.io/_writing/git_cheatsheet.md

 ###### `git stash list`
 See your stashes with this command.
 They are shown with identifiers `stash@{0}`, `stash@{1}`, etc.

-###### `git stash pop stash@{<num>}`
+###### `git stash pop stash@{<N>}`
 Take the named stash out of the list, and apply those changes to the current branch.
 You can see the changes reflected in the output of `git status`.

 ###### “fork”
 If you want to be owner of your own remote version of someone else’s public repo, and they haven’t made you a collaborator on theirs, you fork.
 Forks can evolve independently or be the basis for pull requests back to the original repo.

 ###### “GitHub Actions”
 There is a concept called “continuous integration” (CI), which means when you push code, the server does a bunch of things for you automatically, like running tests, regenerating documentation, deploying packages, etc. This is all governed by configuration files, which have a lot of quirks and can be annoying to set up, but it's super helpful for giving you and others immediate feedback about the state of the code.
-There are numerous different systems, but Github’s built-in one is called “Actions”.
+There are numerous different systems, but GitHub’s built-in one is called “Actions”.